johanley/postscript-notes/README.md

 * forgetting to `def` an object
 * forgetting to `selectfont` before a `show`: no error occurs, but no mark is made on the page
 * failing to consume all of the items on the operand stack - this can show up as an `invalidrestore` error, showing the unconsumed items on the stack.
+* letting `userdict` grow and grow with data that's no longer needed

 ## Globaldict
 `globaldict` should likely be avoided in most cases.